timnew/timnew.github.com/source/_posts/2012-05-29-negative-index-in-coffee-script.md

----
 layout: post
-title: "Negative Index in Coffee-Script"
+title: Negative Index in Coffee-Script
-description: ""
-date: 2012-05-29 15:43
 comments: true
-categories:
+categories: coffee-script
-category: "coffee-script"
-tags: ["coffee-script", "negative index"]
+tags:
-sharing: true
-footer: false
+  - coffee-script
+  - negative index
+date: 2012-05-29 08:00:00
 ---
 Coffee Script borrowed quite a lot syntax patterns from both Ruby and Python, especially from Ruby.
 So people, like me, usually tends to write coffee-script in ruby way.